datacoves/balboa/z_training_demo_steps.md

 # Demo 3:

 Hotfix - a user is cleaning up `current_population.sql`
-- Create hotfix branch off main
+- Create hotfix branch for jira story `git checkout -b hotfix/current_population/DD-4`
 - Rename `value` to `country_population`
 - Rename `year` to `population_year`
 - Make changes in .yml also, with descriptions